awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_lambda.IFunction

-The Lambda Function for the Redshift Serverless creation.
+The Lambda Function for the DataZone custom asset type creation.

 ---